MartinBraquet/squadro/README.md

 The package works on any major OS (Linux, Windows and MacOS).

 > [!TIP]
-> If you have no intent to use a GPU, run this beforehand to install only the CPU version of the `pytorch` library (much lighter, and hence faster to intall):
+> If you have no intent to use a GPU, run this beforehand to install only the CPU version of the `pytorch` library (much lighter, and hence much faster to install):
 > ```shell
 > pip install torch --index-url https://download.pytorch.org/whl/cpu
 > ```